You can talk to a lawyer for free at Tasmania Legal Aid.

-You cannot apply for a Restricted Driver Licence in the following circumstances:
+You cannot apply for a Restricted Driver Licence if any of the following circumstances apply:

-- If your licence has been suspended or cancelled and you are eligible to apply for a period of good behaviourand you have not taken up that option; OR
+- If your licence has been suspended or cancelled due to an accumulation of demerit points and you are eligible to apply for a period of good behaviour and you have not taken up that option

 - If your licence has been suspended or cancelled because of an accumulation of demerit points and you have never held a full licence (if you hold a provisional licence and were entitled to a full licence and have just not applied for it - this does not apply to you); OR